Thunar file manager slow to start

 Beyerdynamic DT-770 PRO

 I still can’t believe I finally made it, I quite lost the count of the times I told myself I have to buy a damn pair of headphones but I never actually did it.
-Finally, after my usual one year or so of digging through specialized forums and stuff, 2 weeks ago, I bought my first pair of decent headphones.
-Choosing the headphones that better suit your needs is quite a complex task because of at least 2 things: …
+Finally, after my usual one year or so of digging through specialized forums and stuff, 2 weeks ago, I bought my first pair of decent headphones. …

 Posted on